DNXLabs/DMS/README.md

 The time the stack takes to complete is about 15 - 20 minutes.

-## 4 - Once the cloudformation stack was completed,
+## 4 - Start Creating DMS Resources

-you can start creating DMS Resources
+Once the cloudformation stack was completed, you can start creating DMS Resources

 You have two options to create resources:
 Using the console or using CLI(Command Line Interface).